Hyperbolic Geometry of Superstring Perturbation Theory: Matrices for Fenchel-Nielsen Coordinates

 Therefore, we see that the degeneration of a hyperbolic metric is associated to the formation of wide collars about short geodesics.

-From the above discussion, it is tempting to claim that a hyperbolic Riemann surface near the boundary of the moduli space can be understood as a surface obtained by the plumbing fixture of Riemann surfaces with hyperbolic metric.
+\newl From the above discussion, it is tempting to claim that a hyperbolic surface near the boundary of the moduli space can be understood as a surface obtained by the gluing of Riemann surfaces with a hyperbolic metric.
+Putting differently, one would claim that a metric on a surface obtained by gluing two hyperbolic surfaces is again hyperbolic.
+In the following, we see that this is not quite the case and there is an accumulation of curvature on certain regions of the resulting surface.
+We then show how this issue can be resolved following \cite{Wolpert199002,ObitsuWolpert200704}.